Regularization in Data-driven Predictive Control: A Convex Relaxation Perspective

-Since the introduction of \method{DeePC} in~\cite{coulson2019data}, numerous regularization strategies for \method{DDPC} have been developed~\cite{breschi2023data,dorfler2022bridging,huang2021quadratic,huang2021decentralized,wang2023deep}.
-Early approaches based on $\ell_1$- and $\ell_2$-norm penalties were primarily heuristic, which aim to improve empirical control performance and ensure numerical stability for systems beyond LTI settings~\cite{coulson2019data, huang2021quadratic, huang2021decentralized, wang2023deep}.
+Since the original \method{DeePC} in~\cite{coulson2019data}, numerous regularization strategies for \method{DDPC} have been developed~\cite{breschi2023data,dorfler2022bridging,huang2021quadratic,huang2021decentralized,wang2023deep,sader2023causality,yin2021maximum}.
+Early approaches based on $l_1$- and $l_2$-norm penalties were primarily heuristic, which aim to improve empirical control performance and ensure numerical stability for systems beyond LTI settings~\cite{coulson2019data, huang2021quadratic, huang2021decentralized, wang2023deep}.
 A novel projection-based regularizer was later proposed in~\cite{dorfler2022bridging}, establishing a formal connection between \method{DeePC} and \method{SPC}; in fact, the two formulations are equivalent when the weighting parameter is sufficiently large.
-Another line of work introduced $\gamma$-\texttt{DDPC} \cite{breschi2023data}, which reformulates the original data-driven representation via an LQ factorization, introducing a new decision variable $\gamma$.
+Another line of work introduced $\gamma$-\texttt{DDPC} \cite{breschi2023data}, which reformulates the original data-driven representation via an LQ factorization and introduces a new decision variable~$\gamma$.
 Regularization is then applied directly to $\gamma$, which offers a potentially transparent interpretation of the regularization effects.
-Moreover, it is shown in \cite[Theorem 2]{sader2023causality} that $\gamma$-\texttt{DDPC} with $\ell_2$ regularization and a sufficiently large weight is equivalent to \method{SPC}.
+Moreover, it is shown in \cite[Theorem 2]{sader2023causality} that $\gamma$-\texttt{DDPC} with $l_2$ regularization and a sufficiently large weight is equivalent to \method{SPC}.
 This framework was further extended in~\cite{sader2023causality} by incorporating causality constraints and designing an associated regularizer.
-More recently, \cite{yin2021maximum} proposed a maximum-likelihood estimator that characterizes future input-output trajectories through an iterative algorithm, thereby eliminating the need for manual parameter selection.
+More recently, \cite{yin2021maximum} proposed a maximum-likelihood estimator that characterizes future input-output trajectories through an iterative algorithm.